2024-01-14

 (package! olivetti)

-You can adjust the width like this
+You can adjust the width with the below line

 setq olivetti-body-width 94) (